Mississippi Rent Increase & Notice Rules: How Much Warning a Landlord Must Give

 Raising rent on a month-to-month tenancy

-Mississippi does not have a single statute that says "a rent increase requires X days' notice" the way some states do.
+Mississippi has no statute that says "a rent increase requires X days' notice" the way some states do.
 Instead, a month-to-month tenancy renews each month on the same terms unless one side gives proper notice to change or end it.
-To raise the rent, the landlord effectively ends the old terms and proposes new ones, which requires the same advance notice used to terminate the tenancy.
+To raise the rent, the landlord effectively ends the old terms and proposes new ones — which takes the same advance notice used to terminate the tenancy under § 89-8-19(3).

-If you receive a rent increase with little or no warning, ask the landlord in writing which notice period they relied on, and check your lease and the current statute.
-A short increase may not be enforceable until proper notice runs.
+If you receive a rent increase with little or no warning, ask the landlord in writing which notice period they relied on and check your lease.
+An increase that skips the notice period generally is not enforceable until proper notice has run — you still owe the old rent in the meantime, so keep paying it and keep proof.

 Ending a month-to-month tenancy

-Landlord ending the tenancy: the landlord typically must give the tenant at least 30 days' written notice.
-This is a notice to end the tenancy, not an instant eviction; if the tenant does not leave, the landlord still has to go through the Justice Court process.
+• Landlord ending the tenancy: the landlord must give at least 30 days' written notice.
+This is a notice to end the tenancy, not an instant eviction; if the tenant does not leave, the landlord still has to file in court.
+The Act defines the "court" as a justice court, county court, or circuit court (§ 89-8-7), and most residential evictions are filed in Justice Court.

-Tenant ending the tenancy: a tenant who wants to move out of a month-to-month should also give about 30 days' written notice, ideally lined up with the rent due date, to avoid owing an extra month.
+• Tenant ending the tenancy: a tenant leaving a month-to-month must also give at least 30 days' written notice, ideally lined up with the rent due date, to avoid owing an extra month.

-If you signed a fixed-term lease (for example, a one-year lease at a set monthly rent), the landlord generally cannot raise the rent in the middle of the term.
-The rent is locked at the agreed amount until the lease ends, unless the lease itself contains a specific clause allowing an increase, or both sides agree in writing to a change.
+If you signed a fixed-term lease (say, a one-year lease at a set monthly rent), the landlord generally cannot raise the rent in the middle of the term.
+The rent is locked at the agreed amount until the lease ends, unless the lease itself contains a clause allowing an increase, or both sides agree in writing.

 When to get help

-Many notice questions can be sorted out by reading the lease and the statute carefully.
-Consider talking to a Mississippi tenant or landlord attorney, or a local legal aid office, if the increase looks retaliatory, if you receive a termination notice you believe is too short, if you are facing eviction in Justice Court, or if you live in subsidized housing where extra protections apply.
-A lawyer can also confirm the exact current notice period, since the statute can be amended.
+Most notice questions can be settled by reading your lease against § 89-8-19.
+Talk to a Mississippi tenant or landlord attorney, or a local legal aid office, if you are served a holdover or eviction notice, if a termination notice looks too short, if you believe a rent increase had the dominant purpose of retaliating against you for exercising a right under the Act, or if you live in subsidized housing where extra protections apply.

 This article is general legal information for Mississippi, not legal advice.
 Landlord-tenant law changes and can have local city or county exceptions, so confirm the current Mississippi rules or consult a Mississippi attorney before acting on a deadline.